 June’s Journey was released worldwide in October 2017.
 Since then, it has been very successful in terms of downloads and revenue.

-That’s due to a smart monetization strategy – read all about it in our June’s Journey monetization dissection.
+Their increasing revenue is due to a smart monetization strategy – read all about it in our June’s Journey monetization dissection.

 Analysis: Advertising Strategy

 To find out how Wooga managed to get so many users for June’s Journey, I’ve dissected its user acquisition strategy.

 In order to make sense of June’s Journey advertising techniques, it’s important to understand what draws people to this game.